 Dogs can benefit greatly from yams and sweet potatoes‘ high nutritional value.
 The following nutrients are good for your pet’s health:

-Reduce The Risk Of Heart Disease
+- Reduce The Risk Of Heart Disease

-Reduce The Chance Of Cancer
+- Reduce The Chance Of Cancer

 According to several research, beta-carotene may help prevent or at least delay the development of some cancers.
 Since yams contain high beta-carotene, it may help reduce the chances of cancer in your dogs.

-Boost Immune System
+- Boost Immune System

 Yams include vitamin C, which strengthens your dog’s immune system and aids with illness prevention.
-Yams aren’t an antibacterial or a guaranteed way to keep your dog healthy, but a balanced diet can do a lot to keep your dog healthy!
+Yams are not an antibacterial or a guaranteed way to keep your dog healthy, but a balanced diet can do a lot to keep your dog healthy!
 Vitamin C levels in sweet potatoes are somewhat higher than in genuine yams.

-Boost Dog’s Energy Level
+- Boost Dog’s Energy Level

 Potassium-rich foods like sweet potatoes and yams might increase your dog’s energy levels.
 Bananas are another excellent source of potassium that dogs can consume.

-Increases Bone Strength
+- Increases Bone Strength

 Dogs get enough calcium when they eat sweet potatoes or yams.
 This vitamin strengthens bones and supports the function of the heart and muscles.

-Regulate Digestive System
+- Regulate Digestive System

 Yam fiber can help your dog’s digestive tract function normally.
 When a dog has digestive issues like diarrhea or constipation, fiber-inclusive vegetables like yams are frequently given to them or added to their food.